perguth/greasemonkey_fix_heise_preisvergleich/README.md

 ## Functionality

-Performs various text replacements (see [here](https://github.com/pguth/fix_heise_preisvergleich/blob/master/substitutes.json)) on the tech sheet.
+- Performs various text replacements (see [this list](https://github.com/pguth/fix_heise_preisvergleich/blob/master/substitutes.json)) on the tech sheet.
+- Pulls the replacement rules from this Github repo (can be turned off when building it oneself).

 # Install